hemi-shah/Brick-Buster/README.md

 # Brick-Buster
-An interactive classic brick buster game that allows the player to interact with 2D elements.
+An interactive classic brick buster game that allows the player to interact with 2D elements using mouse/mouse pad movements.

 ## Identifying Information:
 1. Name: Hemi Shah